Herman-Motcheyo/Apriori-And-AprioriTID-Algorithm-And-Association-rule-Dart-Language/README.md

 # Apriori , AprioriTID Algorithm and Association  Rule in Dart programming language
-## To compile this project, clone the repository, then open in pubspec.yaml and add if it does not exist
+## To compile this project, clone the repository, then open  pubspec.yaml and add if it does not exist
 ## Dependencies
 environment:
   sdk: '>=2.8.1 <3.0.0'